RaitCode/LabVIEW-Battery-Diagnostics/README.md

 User-friendly interface in LabVIEW.
 All data (OCVs, SOCs, temperature, humidity, SOC duration) is logged in structured CSV files.

+LabVIEW Design and Programming Techniques
+To ensure code maintainability, scalability, and performance, the LabVIEW application utilizes advanced development practices:
+State Machine (SM) for controlling test sequencing
+Use of SubVIs for clean modular architecture
+Queues for robust and non-blocking data communication between loops Type Definitions (TypeDefs) to enforce consistent data structures These techniques mirror professional LabVIEW development practices commonly used in test engineering environments.

 **System Requirements**
 LabVIEW (2017 or later recommended) and NI MAX
 Arduino Uno or compatible